 The Tagalog (one of many Filipino dialects) word, Bayanihan, was chosen as the clinic's name to capture two essences of the clinic:

 Bayanihan, when translated from Tagalog into English means "a collective group of people working together towards a common goal"

 Bayani, which is the literal term for "heroes" recognizes the focus of the clinic's target population, the Filipino WWII Veterans.

-The Bayanihan Clinic pamilya consists of Undergraduate Volunteers, Medical Students, and doctors.
+The Bayanihan Clinic pamilya consists of Undergraduate Volunteers, UC Davis Medical and Physician Assistant Students, and volunteer physicians.
 The small, tight-knit community serves the Sacramento underserved population by providing preventative medical services and care.
 In addition to serving our patients, Bayanihan Clinic educates and prepares the undergraduate and medical student volunteers for a future in healthcare.

 With our new clinic space, we hope to grow our clinic services and manifest a strong relationship with the population of the Greater Sacramento Area.
 Every year, our innovative clinic interns think of creative ways to help patients in need.
 If you would like to be part of Bayanihan Clinic in the future, please click the "Get Involved" tab in the menu to learn more!